devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-11-03/assignments.md

 Produce a shared library (`libmy.so`) and a program linking with it.
 Call a function from the shared library in the program.
 Optional write Makefile(s).

-Produce program that will search for all `*.so` files inside directory called `"plugins"` and will load them using the dynamic linker APIs.
-Call `void foo(char *)` for all the libraries found.
+Produce program that will search for all `*.so` files inside directory called `"plugins"` and will:
+  1. load them using the dynamic linker APIs
+  2. call `void foo(char *)` for all the libraries found
+  3. unload

+This should be done sequentially.

 The `foo()` function might e.g. pass the argument to `printf()`.
 Implement at least 2 different shared libraries that implement this plugin framework API.